jaipack17/write-ups/Optimizing 2D Curves/README.md

 The implementation of this algorithm is rather easy.
 We can do this by traversing through each point of the curve, and then searching for the next point to connect with the initial one.
 Suppose we are at point A, we now start the search for the point we should connect with point A. We go to point B and we find that B lies on the same line as A. Note that two consecutive points considering that either one of them is an 'initial' point will always lie on the same line.
 We then go to point C and we find that C lies on the same line as A and B!
 So, we eliminate B and set the point we should connect to A as point C. Now we go to point D and we find out that D does not lie on the same line as A and C, this means we have successfully found the point we should connect with point A, which in our case is point C. We join point A and C and then continue the process starting from point C until the end of the curve.

-Here's the implementation of this algorithm in Lua.
+Here's the implementation of this algorithm.

 ```lua
 -- An array of points on the curve